creativeprojects/resticprofile/docs/content/monitoring/status.md

 {{< /tabs >}}

-Here's an example of a generated file, where you can see that the last `check` failed, whereas the last `backup` succeeded:
+Here is an example of a generated file showing the last `check` failed, while the last `backup` succeeded:

 ```json
 {